OpenTermsArchive/opentermsarchive.org/README.md

-# Information Manipulation Analyzer
+# OpenTermsArchive.org

-TODO
+WORK IN PROGRESS

 ## Development

-create a `.env.local` file at the root of the project
+Copy `.env.local.example` to `.env.local` file at the root of the project

 ```
 NODE_PATH="src"
-MONGODB_URI="mongodb://localhost:27017/information-manipulation-analyzer-preproduction?&compressors=zlib&retryWrites=true&w=majority"
 ```

-launch a mongoDb Instance or connect to a distant one

 Then launch